Djordje-Stojanovic/Stojanovic-One/workflow.md

         Improvement Issue
         Title: Enhance form validation feedback
         Description:
-        CopyImprove the user experience by providing more immediate and specific feedback for form validation errors.
+        Improve the user experience by providing more immediate and specific feedback for form validation errors.

         Tasks:
         - [ ] Add real-time validation for email format